 - Knights of the Old Republic was easier than a hooker on crack in this regard.
 It had a practically infinite Hyperspace Arsenal, and the inventory was shared between all characters at all times (except one point where the party is captured.)

 - The "Infinity" gameworlds were persistent, leaving items, doors and other objects exactly as you last saw them (even inside a thieves' guild!)? except that some major game events would be done by swapping the old "map" of an area for a slightly different one.
 Your dropped items still existed, but in an un-place that was no longer accessible.

 - Dragon Age: Origins has a completely arbitrary limit on the number of items you can carry (or stacks of items, in the case of single-use things like salves and whatnot).
 You simply can't pick up any more items if your inventory is full.
 The limit can be raised to roughly twice the starting one by buying backpacks.

-- And Dragon Age II has the same thing.
+- Dragon Age II has the same thing.
 While inventory's a bit easier to handle now that only Hawke can equip most pieces of armor (apart from rings, necklaces, and belts), it still fills up pretty quickly.
 Perhaps the most annoying bit is that randomly found rings, necklaces, and belts with randomly generated stats won't show you their stats until you put them in your inventory, meaning that with a full inventory, you either have to ignore the items, or discard your own items, which sucks when it turns out that the piece you picked up has worse stats than anything you have equipped.
 It does have one advantage - much of the Vendor Trash you pick up is marked as such, and sorted into a separate category in your bag.
 If you find yourself short of space, tossing all the stuff in there can be helpful, as most of it rarely sells for much and has literally no in-game use besides hocking it for pennies.